FLT FILES

 IMPORTANT!
 This is a complex file with a lot of parameters.
 A single error will make the whole mission misbehave - or potentially not even work at all - and you wont get any information on what is failing.
 So edit this file slowly and test every change.

-Once you have these "base" FLT files, you can go ahead and edit them to be consistent with the situations that they are supposed to represent for the aircraft.
-In general you will want to edit - or even remove - the waypoint information, since these are general files for free-flights and the waypoint data is not always correct or required.
-When editing the files created this way, keeping in mind the following:
+Once you have these "base" FLT files, you can go ahead and edit them to be consistent with the situations that they are supposed to represent for the aircraft (note that you have access to the FLT Files Debug Window which lets you start flights and test all the various FLT files that you have created for the aircraft in real-time).
+In general you will want to edit - or even remove - the waypoint information from FLT files created in this way, since these are general files for free-flights and the waypoint data is not always correct or required.
+When editing the files created this way, keep in mind the following:

 - The